graniticio/granitic/doc/ref/ioc-decorators.md

 If your component implements [ioc.ComponentDecorator](https://godoc.org/github.com/graniticio/granitic/ioc#ComponentDecorator) it will be considered a _decorator_ and will be integrated into the container startup process.

-After a container has instantiated and configured all registered components, but before any [StartComponent()](ioc-lifecycle.md) methods are called all decorators will be given access to all other registered components.
+After the container has instantiated and configured all registered components, but before any [StartComponent()](ioc-lifecycle.md) methods are called, all decorators will be given access to all other registered components.

 This technique is useful in handful of situations: